chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 module_exit(hello_exit);
 ```

-**NOTE1**: Because module init/exit functions (here is hello_init, hello_exit) are typically not directly invoked by external code, you don’t need to export the function beyond file-level scope, and they can be marked as static.
+**NOTE 1**: Because module init/exit functions (here is hello_init, hello_exit) are typically not directly invoked by external code, you don’t need to export the function beyond file-level scope, and they can be marked as static.

-**NOTE2**: In actual modules, init functions register resources, initialize hardware, allocate data structures, and so on.
+**NOTE 2**: In actual modules, init functions register resources, initialize hardware, allocate data structures, and so on.

 ### 13.1.2 与模块有关的宏